w3c/vc-jose-cose-test-suite/implementations/example-node/README.md

 ## Running

-The wrapper exposes `validate` CLI command.
-If you want to try this locally outside of the Docker environment, navigate to this package `cd implementations/example-node` and run the following command:
+The wrapper exposes the `validate` CLI command.
+If you want to try this locally outside of the Docker environment, navigate to this package (e.g., `cd implementations/example-node`), and run the following commands:

 ```bash
 npm install
 npm link
 ```

-After this you will be able to run the implementation without the need for Docker
+Subsequently, you will be able to run the implementation without needing Docker:

 ```bash
 validate --input <input-file>  --config <config-json> --output <output-file>